Sensing the subtle is how sensitive people come up with all the wonderful insights they are capable of. Dr. Aron describes it as follows:

 Our awareness of subtleties is useful in an infinite number of ways, from simple pleasure in life to strategizing our response based on our awareness of others’ nonverbal cues (that they may have no idea they are giving off) about their mood or trustworthiness.
 Of course, on the other hand, when we are worn out we may be the least aware of anything, subtle or gross, except our own need for a break.

-Sensitive people get bogged down not only because of the volume of information that they take in but also because they are sensitive to nuances.
-As a result they use deep processing to have both the volume and subtlety of the information they take in.
+Sensitive people get bogged down not only because of the volume of information that they take in but also because sensing the subtle in all the information they encounter adds a lot of mental and emotional processing to their workloads.
+As a result they use deep processing to deal with both the volume and subtlety of the information they take in.
 The combination can be difficult to handle unless a sensitive person has a strong health foundation and good skills in processing and self pacing.
 Author’s Note, 2012 for The Highly Sensitive Person, 9/6/2012, link.